 You buy a charity gift card and somehow it turns up as a goat or sewing machine or clean water on the other side of the world.
 How does this happen?
 Here’s how the process works, impacting a child’s life and even stimulating the local economy at the same time.

-You pat yourself on the back as you’ve ticked two boxes: you’ve purchased a gift and you’re doing something charitable at the same time.
-But how much time do you spend thinking about where your money is going?
-How does the gift card you bought turn into a goat or a sewing machine or clean water on the other side of the world?
+But perhaps you're wondering: How does the gift card you bought turn into a goat or a sewing machine or clean water on the other side of the world?

 We’re glad you asked!

 How are the gifts chosen?

 Our church partners around the world identify the greatest needs in their communities.
 The gifts in our catalogue meet those needs, allowing children to have the security, health, skills and opportunities they need to grow and develop.

 The impact of these gifts is tangible.
 Families are given a means of survival, young people are trained and equipped, and most importantly, Compassion staff work with families to ensure gifts are sustainable and empowering.

 You can give a Baby Essentials Kit to help new mums care for their newborns.

 When you purchase a chicken, goat or cow from the Gifts of Compassion catalogue, we don’t send a shipping container filled with Aussie livestock to take to children living in poverty.
 All of the gifts in our catalogue are sourced from our church partner's local communities.
 So when you buy a Gift of Compassion, you’re helping to stimulate the local economy, which can improve living standards and increase job opportunities for the families in our program.

 Help young adults in Compassion's programs learn a vocation, setting them up for a bright future.

 Facilitating good development work